ChrisChatz/Hydra/README.md

 ## Msc in Computer Science
 ### Distributed Systems Fall Semester 2016-2017

+<b>To do list:</b>
+*Fix get google path.
+*Store the paths to disk (using a certain policy).
+*Handle the fall and the insertions of workers.
+*Fix the workers.
+*Create the client mode with android interface.
+*Check in several VMs' if the workers communicate with each other.

 The project can be analyzed by the following discrete points:

 1. Master